 - The agreement must state that the conditions regulating settlement agreements under the relevant statutory provisions have been satisfied

-At EmployEasily Legal Services, one of our fully qualified employment law solicitors will provide you with advice on the Terms of the Settlement Agreement to make sure the settlement you you have been offered is a fair deal for you in the circumstances, that you fully understand the implications of signing the Settlement Agreement, and what the alternatives to signing it might be.
+At EmployEasily Legal Services, we will ensure you receive the appropriate and necessary advice on the Terms of the Settlement Agreement to make sure the settlement you have been offered is a fair deal for you in the circumstances, that you fully understand the implications of signing the Settlement Agreement, and what the alternatives to signing it might be.

-If you have been offered a Settlement Agreement by your employer, call us on 0800 612 4772 or contact us via our website to arrange an appointment with a solicitor at the earliest opportunity.
+If you have been offered a Settlement Agreement by your employer, call us on 0800 612 4772 or contact us via our website to arrange an appointment at the earliest opportunity.

 If you are an Employer